pxai/ember2-tasks/README.md

 [![Build Status](https://travis-ci.com/pxai/ember2-tasks.svg?token=arqgKqUXMMcY8kTPhsyy&branch=master)](https://travis-ci.com/pxai/ember2-tasks)

+Simple classic todo-list implemented in Ember 2.18.2.
+The official tutorial is nice but you'll probably miss how to do certain things.
+This simple app covers the classic CRUD operations.

 Notes: I started this using node 8, but when I introduced ember-cli-mirage I started having problems to run this. mirage does not work with node 8, so I had to move to node 10.